aldosandov/express-simple-restapi/README.md

 # express-simple-restapi
-Basic CRUD REST API using express.
+Basic CRUD REST API from a JSON file using express.